 Make charitable donations

-The troubles of 2020 have left many people in need, and for those fortunate enough to be in a position to help, charity can be a worthwhile way to make an impact.
+For those fortunate enough to be in a position to help, charity can be a worthwhile way to make an impact.
 The government recognizes that philanthropy goes a long way in creating positive outcomes in American communities and that non-profit organizations need help now, more than ever.
 As a result, donors can both help charitable organizations and benefit their own bottom line by taking advantage of the numerous tax advantages charitable donations can offer— including additional benefits introduced this year.

 Along with offering assistance via payroll protection and stimulus payments, Congress also boosted tax benefits for charitable giving.
 In addition to expanding the Adjusted Gross Income (AGI) limit for cash contributions, the CARES Act allows for an “above-the-line” charitable deduction of up to $300 (even if your deductions aren’t itemized)!